JoeyStanley/real/_posts/2016-11-11-branding-yourself.md

 layout: post
 title:  "Branding Yourself"
 date:   2016-11-11 20:23:00 -0400
-tags: [CSS, Github, How-to Guides, This Site, Presentations, Twitter]
+tags: [CSS, Github, How-to Guides, Meta, Presentations, Twitter]
 redirect_from: "/brand-yourself"
 excerpt: Today Emily McGinn of the Digital Humanities Lab at UGA and I did a professionalization workshop for grad students.
 We gave a presentation on different ways grad students can boost their online presence through building a personal webpage, utilizing social media, and finding your field's conversation.
 We then let the attendees a chance to work on their own to create a new online profile, using what they learned.
 ---